cornerfarmer/LightBulb/docs/examples/function_evolution.md

 ```

 For rating individuals we just extract their position and compute the function value at this position.
-As we want to find the minium of the function, we have to negate the function value.
+As we want to find the minimum of the function, we have to negate the function value.
 So the minimal function value will get the highest fitness value.

 ## Learning rule